SUNCAT-Center/CatLearn/tutorials/2_data_setup/README.md

 This tutorial shows how to set up your training data.
 All prediction functions accept training data in the form of a N x D matrix, where N is a number of training examples and D is the number of descriptors.
 Each row in the matrix, we call the fingerprint of a training example.
+Each column, we call a feature.

 AtoML contains functionality to create fingerprints from ase atoms objects.
 This functionality is done by one or several of the fingerprint generators in AtoML.

+# Adsorbate fingerprinting

 In this tutorial we will try the adsorbate fingerprint generator, which is useful for converting adsorbates on extended surfaces into fingerprints for predicting their chemisorption energies.
 Try looking at the code and running `adsorbate_data_setup.py`.